 5 Steps to Plan for Your Christmas Decorating

-Now that we are into November, we can make a plan for decorating for this year’s Christmas.
+Now that we are in November, we can plan this year’s Christmas decorations.
 I used to be in the “never before Thanksgiving” camp.
 Now, I find myself getting ready for Christmas earlier and earlier.

-Here are my 5 favorite steps to plan for Christmas decorating.
+Here are my 5 favorite steps to help you plan for Christmas decorating.
+I also include several tips to help you as you decorate your home for the holidays.

-Christmas decorating for this year begins the previous year.
+Ideally, Christmas decorating for this year begins the previous year when you are packing away Christmas.

 Ideally, as you pack up your Christmas decorations, you examine those that may need to be discarded, mended, or donated.